Uka Farm-Hawaii-Big Island-Family Home on Secluded 3 Acre Farm-15 minutes from Hilo Town

 Listed May 2024

 Our home is a single story home.
-There are three steps to enter the main part of the house and four steps to access the covered lanai (deck).
+There are three steps to enter the main part of the house and four steps to access the covered lanai (deck) from outside but no steps from the inside of the home.

 Notes